Titanic II blueprints unveiled, but don't call it "unsinkable"

 "It's not about the money," Palmer said.
 "I've got enough money for it, I think that's all that matters."

-Forbes estimated Palmer's net worth to be $795 million (525.5 million pounds) in 2012.
+Forbes estimated Palmer's net worth to be $795 million in 2012.
 He describes himself as a billionaire.

 Titanic II will be built by Chinese state-owned CSC Jinling Shipyard, which is already building four ore carriers for Palmer's mining business, he said.
 The contract to build Titanic II has not yet been signed, Palmer said.